Our Core Values:

 When Britt started coming to her mat in 2010, she thought of yoga as purely a physical workout.
 She soon realized that along with greatly improving her health, yoga was opening up new dimensions in her life she never dreamed possible.
 This realization lead Britt to the foothills of the Himalayan mountains a few years later where she completed her first training (RTY-200) in the small village of Rishikesh located in Northern India.
 She has since studied at Yandara Yoga Institute in Baja, Mexico and received her advanced teacher certification (RYT-300).
 Britt’s passions lie within Vinyasa, Hatha, Yin, Restorative and Bhakti Yoga, the yoga of devotion.
 Her playful, compassionate and relaxed personality is brought forth to her classes to create a safe, judgement-free zone where people can explore themselves and take what they need from their yoga practice.

 After years of loving yoga, Leslie took the plunge and completed her 200 hour yoga teacher training with instructor Scott Nanamura at the Yoga Farm in Punta Banco, Costa Rica.
-She continued her studies at Kripalu Centre for Yoga in Massachusetts with training in advanced asana and pranayama.
+She continued her studies at Kripalu Centre for Yoga in Massachusetts with an additional 150 hours of training in advanced asana, pranayama, and meditation.
 Leslie believes strongly that yoga should be accessible to everybody, and offers classes with many options so they will be appropriate for beginners, or those looking to deepen their practice.
 She looks forward to sharing with students how the lessons we learn in yoga class can be taken off the mat and into our everyday lives.
 Leslie is a nature photographer and educator who loves sharing the amazing world of wildlife with others.
 She and Brendon have two wonderful children, Paul and Allie.
-They also share 2 cats Miikka and Jojo, and a dog Walter, who works with Leslie as a St. John Ambulance therapy dog team in our community.
+They also share 3 cats Miikka, Dot and Jojo, and a dog Walter, who works with Leslie as a St. John Ambulance therapy dog team in our community.
 Leslie is the owner and manager of Get Yoga.